madetech/blog/posts/cohesion-coupling-viscosity.md

 # SOLID

 The reason that the Single Responsibility, Dependency Inversion and the Interface Segregation Principles exist is to solidify this point about coupling and cohesion.
 If a class has one reason to change, then it is highly cohesive.
-If the dependencies are inverted, and the interfaces are segregated, then it is exhibiting some forms of loose coupling.
+If the dependencies are inverted, and the interfaces are segregated, then it is exhibiting some form of loose coupling.

 I do not believe ignoring these very well-explored topics in the field of software programming, in the attempt to speed up delivery, is acceptable.
 The main mantra here is maintainability, both short and long term.

 Maintainability is the primary cost of software over its lifetime (unless its only purpose is to be deleted).
 Ergo, the primary value of software is its ability to tolerate and facilitate ongoing change.
-Customers want changes to their software to be cheap, and it is surprising how quick viscous code can accumulate and begin eating into the budget.
+Customers want changes to their software to be cheap, and it is surprising how quickly viscous code can accumulate and begin eating into the budget.
 Contrary to popular belief, it is only the secondary value of software that it meets its users' current needs.

-As mentioned above when referring to XP's practice of Simple Design, high cohesion and loose decoupling is not synonymous with architecture gold plating or somehow unnecessary.
+As mentioned above when referring to XP's practice of Simple Design, high cohesion and loose coupling is not synonymous with architecture gold plating or somehow unnecessary.
 It is the basic requirement for highly maintainable software.

 Another way to separate these concepts is to think of two classes of code defect; behavioural and structural.
 Most programmers, when referring to code defects, think solely of behavioural defects (i.e. the code does not function correctly).
 Structural defects are defects that affect maintainability.
 Structural defects are worse, as they affect the ability to add features, fix behavioural defects and therefore arguably have a higher cost over the life-cycle of a code-base.